Part 3: Management and Accountability

 In 2010-11, no matters relating to the AOFM were the subject of judicial proceedings, tribunal hearings or consideration by the Ombudsman.

 Meeting workforce needs

-The AOFM aims to meet its workforce needs primarily through the recruitment of recent graduates and their subsequent development through on-the-job experience, mentoring, assistance with further academic studies and in-house training.
-This approach is designed to maintain the core professional strength of the AOFM on a continuing basis.
-It allows people with strong academic achievements to develop specialised skills and experience related to the AOFM’s work requirements and to expand their knowledge of financial markets and debt management, and also of public policy and administration.
+The AOFM pursues a build strategy to meet workforce needs.
+AOFM seeks to employ recent graduates and develop them through on-the-job experience, mentoring, assistance with further professional training and in-house development programs.
+This approach is tailored to maintain the core professional strength of the AOFM on a continuing basis.
+The AOFM builds on skills acquired through academic endeavours to develop more specialised skills and experience related to the AOFM’s work requirements.
+Employees accumulate practical knowledge of financial markets, debt management, public policy and government administration.

 Training and development

-Over the last five financial years, an average of 72 per cent of staff have participated in training or development supported by the Office.
-During this period, training averaged 4.3 days per full-time equivalent staff member (FTE) per year and the direct costs of training (paid to external parties) averaged $2,752 per FTE per year.
-In 2009-10, 61 per cent of employees participated in training, 5.6 days per FTE were invested in skill development and $3,250 per FTE was paid to external providers.
-Payments for training and development activity over the year amounted to 4.6 per cent of direct salary costs.
+Over the last five financial years, an average of 75 per cent of staff have participated in training or development supported by the AOFM.
+During this period, training averaged 3.9 days per full-time equivalent staff member (FTE) per year and the direct costs of training (paid to external parties) averaged $2,416 per FTE per year.
+In 2010-11, 98 per cent of employees participated in training, 3.3 days per FTE were invested in skill development and $1,640 per FTE was paid to external providers.
+Payments for training and development activity over the year amounted to 2.5 per cent of direct salary costs.